Ranked Enumeration of Conjunctive Query Results: Extensions

 \subsection{Improving The Main Result}

-Although~\autoref{cor:ucq} is a straightforward extension of~\autoref{thm:main}, it is powerful enough to improve the pre-processing time and space of~\autoref{thm:main} by using~\autoref{cor:ucq} in conjunction with \emph{data-dependent} tree decompositions.
+Although \autoref{thm:ucq} is a straightforward extension of \autoref{thm:main}, it is powerful enough to improve the pre-processing time and space of \autoref{thm:main} by using \autoref{thm:ucq} in conjunction with \emph{data-dependent} tree decompositions.
 It is well known that the query result for any CQ can be answered in time ${O}(|D|^\fhw + |Q(D)|)$ time and this is asymptotically tight~\cite{AGM}.
 However, there exists another notion of width known as the \emph{submodular width} (denoted \subw)~\cite{marx2013tractable}.
 It is also known that for any CQ, it holds that $\subw \leq \fhw$.
 Recent work by Abo Khamis et al.~\cite{abo2017shannon} presented an elegant algorithm called \panda\ that constructs multiple decompositions by partitioning the input database to minimize the intermediate join size result. \panda\ computes the output of any full CQ in time ${O}(|D|^\subw \cdot \log|D| + |\tOUT|)$.
 In other words, \panda\ takes a CQ query $Q$ and a database $D$ as input and produces multiple tree decompositions in time ${O}(|D|^\subw\cdot\log|D|)$ such that each answer tuple is generated by at least one decomposition.
 The number of decompositions depends only on size of the query and not on $D$.
 Thus, when the query size is a constant, the number of decompositions constructed is also a constant.
-We can now apply~\autoref{cor:ucq} by setting $\varphi_i$ as the tree decompositions produced by \panda\ to get the following result.~\autoref{appendix:sec:extension} describes the details of the enumeration algorithm and the tie-breaking comparison function.
+We can now apply \autoref{thm:ucq} by setting $\varphi_i$ as the tree decompositions produced by \panda\ to get the following result.

-\begin{theorem} Let $\varphi$ be a natural join query with hypergraph $\mH = (\nodes, \edges)$, submodular width \subw, and $\rf$ be a ranking function that is compatible with each tree decomposition of $\varphi$.
+\begin{thm} Let $\varphi$ be a natural join query with hypergraph $\mH = (\nodes, \edges)$, submodular width \subw, and $\mrf$ be a ranking function that is compatible with each tree decomposition of $\varphi$.
 Then, for any input database $D$, we can pre-process $D$ in time and space,

 such that for any $k$, we can enumerate the top-$k$ tuples of $\varphi(D)$ with